The BioFiles - Bill Hubick

 Cotinis nitida, commonly known as the green June beetle, June bug or June beetle,[1] is a beetle of the family Scarabaeidae.
 It is found in the eastern United States and Canada, where it is most abundant in the South.
 It is sometimes confused with the related southwestern species figeater beetle Cotinis mutabilis, which is less destructive.

-Green June Beetles (Cotinis nitida) mating
+Green June beetles (Cotinis nitida) mating

-Green June Beetles (Cotinis nitida) mating
+Green June beetles mating

 The green June beetle is active during daylight hours.
 The adult is usually 15–22 mm (0.6–0.9 in) long with dull, metallic green wings; its sides are gold and the head, legs and underside are very bright shiny green.
 Their habitat extends from New Brunswick to Georgia, and as far west as California, with possible population crossover in Texas with their western cousin, the figeater beetle.

-Characteristics and Description
+Description

-The Green June Beetle is a part of the Scarabaeidae family, with defining characteristics such as modified forewings called elytra sinuate, and a prominent mesosternum.
+The green June beetle is a part of the Scarabaeidae family, with defining characteristics such as modified forewings called elytra sinuate, and a prominent mesosternum.
 The scutellum is covered by the prothorax attached to the base node.
 The Cotinis genus is separated by the male species having a small horn on the lower portion of the face (clypeus).[1]

 This beetle species differs from the common brown May or June beetle by its larger body index and vibrant color.
 This varies from a green striped, brown beetle to a full velvet green body.[2]
 The insects’ margins are usually light brown or yellow with a metallic green or brown underside.
 The insect is typically ¾-1.5 inches in length.
-Compared to the legs of a common June Beetle, the legs are shorter, and the body is stouter.
+Compared to the legs of a common June beetle, the legs are shorter, and the body is stouter.
 [3]

 Life cycle